 The trail system also serves to unveil the site's narrative, revealing the hospital's history while emphasizing the importance of natural ecosystems.
-Crownsville's remarkable landscape features rolling hills, mature forests with over 1,200 large trees, streams, and valleys, all of which will be accessible to the public through new trail systems.
-These trails will also link to the planned extension of the South Shore Trail and the existing 900-acre Bacon Ridge Natural Area to the west.
-Notably, Bacon Ridge surrounds the cemetery where over 1,700 Crownsville patients (and one employee) are buried in graves marked only by numbers.
-The integration of the Crownsville trails with Bacon Ridge will offer a profound opportunity for reflection on the site's historical importance and ecological context.
+Crownsville's remarkable landscape features rolling hills, mature forests with over 1,200 large trees, streams, and valleys, all of which will be accessible to the public through new sidewalk and trail systems.